An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 \begin{enumerate} \item {\bf Initial loop}: Suppose that $p$ is in the interior of $\sigma$.
 Then $\mathbf{I}_0$ is given by $I_0 - I_1 - I_2 - I_0$ of directed edges of $\sigma$. \item {\bf Events}: Generic geometric events in \S 2 are interpreted as change of the data structure of enriched intervals, named {\em events}.

 In our algorithm, we append two more items to the data structure of each $I$ (Table \ref{table2}).
-We use a priority queue to schedule events by referring to the predicted timings of forecast events, stored in $I.\Forecast$, for all members $I$ of the loop and choosing the earliest one; we call it the {\em event queue} (see \S \ref{detection}).
+Since an interval $I$ has at most one associated forecast event, we store it as $I.\Forecast$ if it exists.
 Also we use another new item $I.\IsPropagated$ to ask whether the arc has been propagated or not (see \S \ref{processing}).
-The default of $I.\Forecast$ is empty, and that of $I.\IsPropagated$ is `No'.
+The default of $I.\Forecast$ is \textit{Nil} (indicating it does not exist), and that of $I.\IsPropagated$ is \textit{No}.

-\item {\bf Manipulation}: Each $\mathbf{I}_{r_j}$ is renewed to $\mathbf{I}_{r_{j+1}}$ at an event -- some intervals in $\mathbf{I}_{r_j}$ are removed, some new intervals are inserted, and items of remaining intervals are updated.
+\item {\bf Manipulation}: Each $\mathbf{I}_{r_j}$ is updated to $\mathbf{I}_{r_{j+1}}$ at an event -- some intervals in $\mathbf{I}_{r_j}$ are removed, some new intervals are inserted, and items of remaining intervals are updated.
 Each event activates three editing processes named by {\em Detection}, {\em Processing} and {\em Trimming}.
-The all procedure finishes when the final event occurs and the wavefront disappears, or when some mismatch is made, e.g., a bifurcation event or non-generic event happens. \end{enumerate}
+The algorithm halts when the final event occurs and the wavefront disappears, or when some exception arises, e.g., a bifurcation event or non-generic event happens. \end{enumerate}

 Pseudocode of our algorithm is described in Algorithm \ref{algo1}.
 Each process will be described below.

 {

 }